m2lines/convection-parameterization-in-CAM/README.md

 ### Contents

-### `NN_module/`
+### `YOG_convection/`
-This folder contains the fortran neural net extracted from the [code referenced above](https://github.com/yaniyuval/Neural_nework_parameterization/tree/v.1.0.3), along with any dependencies, that may be compiled as a standalone fortran module.
+This directory contains the fortran code for the YOG convection parameterisation, along with any dependencies.
+It can be included as a standalone fortran module in a larger model.

 ### ``torch_nets/``
-The directory contains the PyTorch versions of the neural networks we are interested in.
+This directory contains the PyTorch versions of the neural networks used in the YOG convection parameterisation.

 ### ``CAM_interface/``
-The directory contains the additional files or details to interface the code with the CAM atmospheric model as part of the CESM model suite.
+The directory contains the additional files or details to interface the YOG code with the CAM atmospheric model as part of the CESM model suite.
 It also includes a link to an implementation in a fork of CAM.

 ### ``tests/``